-(D) Global optimization : The optimization in the process (C) dose not provide sufficient accuracy for a final output because it is performed for a part of frames and GPS positions.
-The purpose of this process is to refine parameters using tracked features and GPS positions in all the frames.
+(D) Global optimization : The optimization in the process (C) dose not provide sufficient accuracy for a final output because it is performed for a part of frames and GPS positions for feedback to feature tracking process (A).
+The purpose of this process is to refine parameters by using tracked features and GPS positions in all the frames.
 The algorithm of this process is the same as the narrow optimization process (C) when l and k are set as several hundred frames except that divided ranges are independent of each other.